yeungjoseph/Hello-world-local/README.md

-This is my first local repository!
+This is my first local repository that I've pushed onto GitHub!